Hritik1302/COVID-19-Analysis/README.md

 * The Outcomes or Predictions are Based on The Data Fetched.
 * The State of The Data is Dynamic.
 * The Results Changes Everyday When Data is Updated.
+* For Better Interactions and View ,Run each Chunk of Code in Notebook and wait for 5 Sec (Depends on Bandwidth Speed) to Load the Data Properly.

 ### Resources of Different Data Collected